poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 ### Vertex Height

-Options for vertex height in response to AudioLink.
+Options for vertex height in response to Audio Link.

 #### Band